Vikasdubey0551/LLM-content-classification/README.md

 ## Content Classification Using LLM
-content classificiation is an important task across various industries.
+Content classificiation is an important task across various industries.
 In this repository, I explore content classification using using quantized Large Language models (LLMs) and LLama-cpp.
 The goals are as follows:
-* Perform content classifications on
+* Perform content classifications on URL/text content.
 * Only CPU for the task.
 * Strict JSON responses with minimum variabilty.
 * Assess the quality of the prediction.